Learning Video Representations from Textual Web Supervision: Data Collection

 Each video is paired with four pieces of textual metadata: its title, description, tags, and channel name.
 These were chosen for two reasons.
-First, these pieces of text are all manually written by the user, as opposed to being automatically generated.
-This is desirable because the inner workings of automatically generated metadata (such as YouTube's ``topics''~\cite{abu2016youtube}) are unknown, and could potentially be generated via content-based models trained on our target datasets, allowing these labels to leak into the training set.
-By relying only on manually-annotated metadata, we avoid this potential issue.
+First, they are all manually written by the user, as opposed to being automatically generated.
 Second, from manual inspection, we see that these pieces of text consistently contain informative references to content in the video.
 These references are written deliberately by the user, who generally will choose a title, description, and tags which help other users find their video.
 The user will also select a channel name (an identifier used to represent the user) which is informative, typically one which is indicative of the types of videos that the channel contains.
-The channel name provides context which the other signals may not, for example, a channel for guitar lessons, ``Jeff's Guitar Lessons'', may not explicitly say ``guitar lesson'' in each video title, but the channel name makes this obvious.
+The channel name provides context which the other signals may not, for example, a channel for guitar lessons, ``Jeff's Guitar Lessons'', may not say ``guitar lesson'' in each video title, but the channel name makes this obvious.
 For some examples of videos and their metadata, see Figure~\ref{fig:datasetexamples}.